GboyeeDev/GboyeeDev/README.md

 - 👋 Hi, I’m @GboyeeDev
-- 👀 I’m interested in Software development & Cloud
+- 👀 I’m interested in Software Engineering & Cloud computing
 - 🌱 I’m currently learning Node.js and Data Structures & Algorithm
 - 💞️ I’m looking to collaborate with experts in form of entry level positions
 - 📫 How to reach me - reach on my email olugboyega.ojelabi@gmail.com